Court Services and Field Support Section

 The Field Support Section consists of the Training Unit and the Quartermaster.

 Training UnitThe Training Unit has the monumental task of ensuring the entire Sheriff's Office meets state training requirements.
 This section is responsible for training new employees to ensure they are adequately prepared to handle situations that may arise on shift.
 For more information on the Training Unit, click here.

 Court Services Section

-Securing the CourtsThe Court Services Section provides security for six Superior Courts, five State Courts, four Magistrate Courts, three Juvenile Courts, and one Probate Court.
+Securing the CourtsThe Court Services and Field Support Section provides security for six Superior Courts, five State Courts, four Magistrate Courts, three Juvenile Courts, and one Probate Court.
 These courts are located in three separate buildings; the Harold R. Banke Justice Center, the Clayton County Youth Development and Justice Center, and Annex Building III.
 Security is also provided a the entrance to each facility.

 On average, the Court Services Section will ensure inmates make over 30,000 court appearances in the courts each year.
 Deputies screening visitors will scan an estimated 1,000,000 people between the three different buildings in the same amount of time!

 Harold R. Banke Justice Center 9151 Tara Blvd, Jonesboro, GA, 30236